Travel Advisory El Salvador

 American dollar (USD)

 Withdrawing money from ATMs can be done in all larger cities.
-Usually you can only withdraw with a Visa card.
-Master card are not accepted everywhere.
+Usually you can only withdraw with a Visa Card.
+Master Card is not accepted everywhere.
 You can always withdraw money by credit-card, however there is an additional fee attached.
 Make sure you have no bills larger than 20 dollars as there is not always enough change.

 There are no vaccinations required to enter El Salvador.
 However, you are advised to take precautions against Tetanus, Diphtheria, Pertussis, Measles, Mumps, Rubella, Polio.
 A vaccination certificate is required when you arrive from a Yellow Fever infected area.
 Furthermore, you are advised to discuss your travel plans with a health- care provider to determine which vaccinations you might need.